 Keep your eyes and ears open while trekking here to spot various flora and fauna.

 One can spot coffee estates and pepper plantations throughout this entire stretch of the trek.
 Along with these, you have the Arecanut (Betel nut) trees, Nutmeg trees, fishtail palms, and various other trees growing in the farmlands.

 Trekking the early morning also adds to the chirping of birds.

 Zigzag roads and trekking for about 40 minutes to reach the Nalknad Palace.
 Visit this historical palace on your way down post trekking.
 You don't want to waste time exploring this on the way up.

-Until 2020, this was the last place where vehicles can go.
+Until early 2020, this was the last place where vehicles can go.
 Recently concrete blocks were being laid out until the base of Tadiandamol.
 If that gets done, the vehicles can go all the way up till the base.